-Week 5B: Confronting Adversity: Racism in Popular Culture with Comparisons
+Economy, Work and Racism in Popular Culture with Comparisons

+What economic issues do Asian Americans face today that go beyond glass ceilings?
+Professionals, working class, poverty and sweatshops.
+What are similarities and differences in the working lives of Asian and Latino domestic workers?
 What ramifications does racism in popular culture have on Asian Americans and the public's perception of Asian Americans?
 Have racial typecasting of Asian Americans in film and other popular medium disappeared or have they continued in other ways?
 What have been avenues for Asian Americans and others to resist racism in popular culture?
 Compare similar issues with other race and ethnic groups.